celestelayne/fantastic-octo-guide/04-arduino/README.md

 There is a `setup()` statement, and code within that statement runs once when the application first starts up.
 Then there is a `loop()` statement, which runs over and over again.

-`setup()` Statement: All applications must have a setup() method, even if nothing is done in them.
-This is because the compiler will check for this method, and if it isn’t defined, an error will occur.
+`setup()` Statement: All applications must have a `setup()` method, even if nothing is done in them.
+This is because the compiler will check for this method, and if it isn’t defined, **an error will occur**.

-`loop()` Method:
+`loop()` Method: contains anything that needs to happen repeatedly in the application;

 ## Structuring an Arduino Program